 If you are unable to return to your previous job due to a repetitive trauma injury, you may be entitled to vocational rehabilitation to find a new occupation.
 California offers Supplemental Job Displacement Benefits (SJDB), a non-transferable voucher than can be used at state-approved or accredited schools to pay for educational retraining or skill enhancement.

 To qualify, you must have suffered a work-related injury on or after Jan.
 1, 2004, be assigned a PPD as a result of a work-related injury and have not been offered other work by your employer.

 If you qualify, you will receive a Supplemental Job Displacement Nontransferable Training Form from the claims administrator handling your case.
 For injuries that occurred on or after Jan.
 1, 2013, employees must visit CalJOBS to search for Approved SJDB Training Providers.

 Contact us to find out which benefits you may be entitled to receive.

 Pursuing benefits for a repetitive trauma injury on your own can be complicated, especially if you are unfamiliar with California’s workers’ compensation laws.
 An experienced attorney will understand how to represent your claim to help you obtain the benefits you need.

 The Bakersfield repetitive trauma injury lawyers at our firm we have represented numerous workers who were wrongfully denied workers’ compensation benefits.
-Senior Partner and Founder Wm.
-Todd Berry is an accomplished attorney with decades of experience and is a member of the California Applicants' Attorneys Association.
 We will help you fight to obtain the benefits you deserve.

 Contact us today to schedule a free, no obligation consultation.
 We charge our clients on a contingency fee basis, which means you will only have to pay us if we recover benefits for your claim.